pieroproietti/penguins-eggs-book/chapter-1.md

 and benefits for Linux users.
 Whether you want to create an installable ISO from your current Linux system or explore various customization options, penguins-eggs has got you covered.
-To get started with penguins-eggs, you\'ll need to install it on your Linux distribution.
+To get started with penguins-eggs, you'll need to install it on your Linux distribution.
 The tool supports a wide range of Linux distributions and their major derivatives, including Arch, Debian, Devuan, Manjaro, Ubuntu, and more.
 Additionally, you can easily add support for